davebenson/doom4-walkthrough/README.md

 * CODEX ENTRY "Monsters / Imp" in a dead-end room with some armor
 * SECRET 3.4:  To get to this secret area, you'll have to jump up to a nondescript ledge.
 Look for a room with a rotating-red ceiling-mounted light, over which is painted "UAC-HAL".
 Looking at that, the duct is just to the right of it.
 Enter into it, and it'll twist around to get to the Secret, ELITE GUARD 3.3 and the ROCKET LAUNCHER.

-There are three access points to this convoluted area.
+There are three access points, all overlooking Gore Nest #2.
 Here's a description of each of them:

 * Lower Entrance / Gore Nest #2 Access